roqtech/roq-kickstarter-nextjs/README.md

-## ROQ Next.js, Prisma, Quickstart
+## ROQ SaaS template with Next.js, Prisma

 This is a [ROQ](https://roq.tech) project showcasing how to use ROQ UI widgets and backend APIs with a combination of these technologies